treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 # Optional: display a friendly name in the lakeFS UI by specifying which claim from the provider to show (i.e name, nickname, email etc)
 LAKEFS_AUTH_OIDC_FRIENDLY_NAME_CLAIM_NAME=
 ```

-Next, create a `docker-compose.yaml` file with the following content.
+2. Create a `docker-compose.yaml` in the same directory as the `.env` file with the following content.
+3. Run `docker compose up` in the same directory as the `docker-compose.yaml` file.
+4. Validate the OIDC configuration:
+** In your browser, go to <http://localhost:8080> to access lakeFS UI
+** Complete the Setup process
+** logout and try to login again, you will be redirected to the OIDC login page.
+Try to login.

 ```yaml
 version: "3"